RarelyCharlie/rarelycharlie.github.io/_howto/dark.md

 At the present time, Dark is still being developed.
 It's possible that future versions might work better.

-The current version of Dark is version 2, but this page still describes version 1.
-It will be updated shortly.
+The current version of Dark is version 2, but some of the the images on this page might still show version 1.
+They will be updated shortly.

 ### Who can use Dark?
 You can probably use Dark if you use 7 Cups in a web browser on a computer.